Cardinal invariants of closed graphs: Iteration

 This section is devoted to the problem of iterating the poset $P_G$ without adding dominating reals, which we find quite tricky.
 The main difficulty is that in the absence of a characterization of countable loose number of closed or analytic graphs in descriptive theoretic terms, even if the graph $G$ has countable loose number in the ground model, there is no guarantee that it will maintain this property in the intermediate generic extensions arising in the iteration.
 Failing that, it could occur that the poset $P_G$ destroys some unbounded sequences in the intermediate extensions, and the iteration adds a dominating real after all.
 We could not find any example of such a situation as all closed graphs of countable loose number we know of possess this property in all generic extensions.
 Still, the difficulty forced us to consider a rather unlikely workaround.
 It starts with the following natural definition:

-\begin{definition} \textnormal{\cite[Definition 3.6.1]{bartoszynski:set}} A pair $\langle P, \leq\rangle$ is a \emph{Suslin} partial order if the relation $\leq$ is a partial ordering on $P$, there is a Polish space $X$ such that $P\subset X$ is analytic, and the relations $\leq$, compatibility, and incompatibility are analytic subsets of $X\times X$. \end{definition}
+\begin{definition} A pair $\langle P, \leq\rangle$ is a Borel partial order if the relation $\leq$ is a partial ordering on $P$, there is a Polish space $X$ such that $P\subset X$ is analytic, and the relations $\leq$, compatibility, and incompatibility are analyticl subsets of $X\times X$. \end{definition}

 As a particularly relevant example, if $G$ is a closed graph on some Polish space $X$, then the poset $P_G$ can be easily viewed as a Suslin partial ordering.
 Note that every Suslin partial ordering has a natural interpretation in every generic extension, as a straightforward application of the Shoenfield absoluteness shows.
 An interesting question appears, which of the forcing properties of the poset $P$ are absolute throughout all forcing extensions?
 The most important general fact in this direction is the following classical absoluteness theorem: